The Methods Block

 • All other calls and constructors use the HAVOC_ECF approximation: they are assumed to change the state of external contracts arbitrarily but to leave the caller’s state unchanged.
 AUTO summary behavior for the CALL opcode with 0 length calldata can be changed with --optimistic_fallback.

-Contract methods can also be summarized using CVL Functions or Ghost axioms as approximations.
-Contract calls to the summarized method are replaced by calls to the specified CVL functions.
+Contract methods can also be summarized using CVL expressions, typically Functions or Ghost axioms as approximations.
+Contract calls to the summarized method are replaced by evaluation of the CVL expression.

 To use a CVL function or ghost as a summary, use a call to the function in place of the summary type.